Scheme Terms & Conditions

 3.3.
 You will comply with the terms and conditions applicable to the Cyber Essentials Scheme; https://iasme.co.uk/assessment-terms-and-conditions/

-3.4 You will comply with the Standard and all reasonable directions made to You by Us; by NCSC and the by relevant Certification Body.
+3.4 You will comply with the Scheme and all reasonable directions made to You by Us; and by relevant Certification Body.

 3.5.
 You have complied with your obligations under UK GDPR and DPA18 including the duty to provide appropriate data privacy notices to staff and other individuals whose personal data may be processed during or in relation the certification process.